 Grieg— In the Hall of the Mountain King

-We like Tchaikovsky’s use of the tempo Allegro con fuoco, we are sure it’s a hit (and yes, allegro con fuoco can also help you concentrate).
+We like Tchaikovsky’s use of the tempo Allegro con Fuoco, we are sure it’s a hit (and yes, allegro con Fuoco can also help you concentrate).
 Tchaikovsky’s fourth symphony is famous for incorporating the musical equivalent of lightning bolts, fortissimo chords followed by a long measure of silence.
-In the fourth movement, the lighting bolts have the plaeasant addition of cymbals, which makes them more louder.
+In the fourth movement, the lighting bolts have the pleasant addition of cymbals, which makes them more louder.